 2.3 We may process your account data (“account data”).
 The account data may include your name, email address and physical address details.
 The account data may be processed for the purposes of operating our website, providing our services by creating a learner or administrator account on our Learning Management System (“Blue LMS”), ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you in connection with your use of the services.
 The legal basis for this processing is that it is necessary for the purposes of our legitimate interests and our customers’ legitimate interests in providing and receiving requested services, ensuring network and information security and availability and communicating with our customers and their users.
 We may also process your account data for the purposes of sending marketing communications to you in the circumstances set out in section 2.9 (see section 2.9 for further detail about our use of personal data for marketing purposes).

-2.8 We may process information related to feedback (“feedback data”) you leave as part of or following your classroom training (via evaluation forms), online training (via the platform’s feedback mechanism) or your purchase and/or implementation (via customer feedback surveys).
+2.7 We may process information related to feedback (“feedback data”) you leave as part of or following your classroom training (via evaluation forms), online training (via the platform’s feedback mechanism), research sessions or your purchase and/or implementation (via customer feedback surveys).
 The feedback data may include the name of your organisation, your full name and any further personal information you reveal within your comments.
 The feedback data will be processed to determine the effectiveness of our training and enable us to enhance, modify or otherwise improve our products and services.
-The legal basis for this processing is our legitimate interests, namely the ongoing improvement of our products and services.
+The legal basis for this processing is our legitimate interests, namely the ongoing improvement of our products and services."

 2.9 We may process your personal data (“notification data”) including your name, email address, job role and purchase history) for the purposes of sending email marketing communications to you in the following circumstances: